MyDataShare/mydatashare-core-js/README.md

 ### authItem.performAuthorization(clientId, redirectUri, scope, config) ⇒ <code>Promise.&lt;void&gt;</code>
 Redirect user to authorize using given this AuthItem.

+The fragment response mode is always used, meaning this library instructs the IdP to return the authorization code and other parameters in the fragment part of the login redirect URI.

 **Kind**: instance method of [<code>AuthItem</code>](#AuthItem)
 **See**: [authorizationCallback](#authorizationCallback)